 Dry ingredients for this matcha cookie recipe

-The star of this recipe is the culinary grade matcha, and the other dry ingredients help bring the cookie together.
+The star of this recipe is the culinary-grade matcha, while the other dry ingredients help bring the cookie together.
 Here’s what you need in the beginning:

 - 1 cup and 2 tbsp flour, 150 grams

-- 4 tsp matcha powder culinary grade, I prefer Matcha Bar’s blend!
+- 4 teaspoons matcha powder culinary grade, I prefer Matcha Bar’s blend!

-The wet ingredients are arguably the most important in this matcha white chocolate cookie recipe (more on that below!) so make sure you have the following:
+The wet ingredients are arguably more important than the dry ingredients for these Matcha Cookies, (more on that below!) so make sure you have the following:

 - 1/2 cup unsalted butter or vegan butter, 113 grams